Meet the Woman Fighting to Normalize Toplessness

 How cold is too cold?

-Probably below fifty.
-I’m pretty warm-blooded, so I can handle some [low] temperatures.
+Probably below 50.
+I’m pretty warm-blooded so I can handle some [low] temperatures.

 When you travel, where have you gone out bare-chested?